Sealioning: Description

-The sealioner feigns ignorance and politeness while making relentless demands for answers and evidence (while often ignoring or sidestepping any evidence the target has already presented), under the guise of "I'm just trying to have a debate", so that when the target is eventually provoked into an angry response, the sealioner can act as the aggrieved party, and the target presented as closed-minded and unreasonable.
-It has been described as "incessant, bad-faith invitations to engage in debate".
+The sealioner feigns ignorance and politeness while making relentless demands for answers and evidence (while often ignoring or sidestepping any evidence the target has already presented), under the guise of "just trying to have a debate", so that when the target is eventually provoked into an angry response, the sealioner can act as the aggrieved party, and the target presented as closed-minded and unreasonable.
+Another maneuver of sealioning is the "Just Asking Questions" tactic, which frames false or misleading statements in the form of questions.
+Sealioning has been described as "incessant, bad-faith invitations to engage in debate".
 Sealioning can be performed by an individual or by a group acting in concert.

 An essay in the collection Perspectives on Harmful Speech Online, published by the Berkman Klein Center for Internet & Society at Harvard, noted:

 American academic philosopher Walter Sinnott-Armstrong discussed the term in his book Think Again: How to Reason and Argue, saying:

 Several other academics link or directly describe sealioning as a technique employed by internet trolls.

 In December 2020, the Merriam-Webster Online Dictionary listed the term as "Words We're Watching", being "words we are increasingly seeing in use but that have not yet met our criteria for entry":

-In 2021, Canadian magazine Maclean's praised the Merriam-Webster definition saying "This neologism on Merriam-Webster’s list of words to watch aptly describes the frustration of conversing online".
+In 2021, Canadian magazine Maclean's praised the Merriam-Webster definition saying, "This neologism on Merriam-Webster's list of words to watch aptly describes the frustration of conversing online".